fkie-cad/linux-firmware-corpus/scrapers/README.md

-# lfwc_scraper
+# scrapers

-This subfolder archives all scrapers used to obtain the raw samples from all 10 vendors included in lfwc:
+This subfolder archives all scrapers used to obtain the raw samples from all 10 vendors included in LFwC:

 1. [ASUS](https://www.asus.com)
 2. [AVM](https://avm.de)